Ameba-AIoT/ameba-iot-docs/ameba/en/at_command/src/bluetooth_at_command.rst

    - 0x07: All advertisement channel enabled.

-:<result>: Result of start/stop adv.
+:<result>: Result of start/stop advertising.

    - 0: Success.

    - -1: Fail.

-:<reason>: Reason of stop adv.
+:<reason>: Reason of stop advertising.

    - 0: Stopped by host.

    - 1: Stopped due to connection established.

-   - 2: Stopped due to duration expired or number of extended adv events exceeded.
+   - 2: Stopped due to duration expired or number of extended advertising events exceeded.

    - 3: Unknown.